chinamike65/hugo-tuolesi/content/book6/book6en.md

 118

-There was once a tumor disease in Tibetan areas, that is, tumors on the neck, especially in Guide County, Qinghai, this disease is common.
+There was once a tumor disease in Tibetan areas, that is, tumors on the neck, especially in Gui de County, Qinghai, this disease is common.

-Later, Guide produced a great siddhi master Taxiu.
+Later, Gui de produced a great siddhi master Taxiu.
 He often exchanged bodhicitta from him and sucked the tumors of all living beings.
 Finally, a large tumor grew on his neck.
 Since then, there will be no more there.
 This disease has occurred.

 After Master Taxiu practiced for a few more years, his illness gradually recovered.

 This is the power of exchanging bodhichitta with others.

-Geshe Chekhwa, a disciple of the Kadampa Master Shayrawa, is known as the Dharma King of Leprosy in Tibet.
+Geshe Chekawa, a disciple of the Kadampa Master Sharawa, is known as the Dharma King of Leprosy in Tibet.

 There was no way to cure leprosy before.
-Geshe Che Kawa treated the newly arrived leprosy patients with the method he exchanged.
+Geshe Chekawa treated the newly arrived leprosy patients with the method he exchanged.

-Chekava also taught these lepers to practice the Three Ways and exchange bodhicitta with them.
+Chekawa also taught these lepers to practice the Three Ways and exchange bodhicitta with them.

-Everyone thinks that this master's teaching is to cure leprosy, but in fact, Geshe Che Kawa taught them the three ways, especially the bodhicitta of self-exchange in the three ways.
+Everyone thinks that this master's teaching is to cure leprosy, but in fact, Geshe Chekawa taught them the three ways, especially the bodhicitta of self-exchange in the three ways.

 After the lepers recovered, they continued to practice self-exchange bodhicitta, and in the end, most of them achieved it.

 119

 The third section of Bodhicitta's merits

 Without bodhicitta, good fortune will not become the cause of Buddhahood.

 Even if all the blessings become the cause of the worldly Dharma, it will not become the cause of Buddhahood.